RominaSSBatista/Plecturocebus_grovesi-Project/Lab_Protocols/DNA_extraction.md

 *	This protocol was used to extract DNA from forzen tissue of the Alta-Floresta Titi Monkey by Romina Batista

-*	Romina Batista  extracted DNA at the Genomic Laboratory at the [University of Salfort](https://www.salford.ac.uk/), Salford, Uinted Kingdom.
+*	Romina Batista  extracted DNA at the Genomic Laboratory at the [University of Salfort](https://www.salford.ac.uk/), Salford, United Kingdom.

 *	Romina Batista built this repository.